hspekt/site/_posts/2020-8-15-genomewebinar.md

 **Compared with single cell RNAseq, are SCOPES2 data variabilities larger?**

-Within group variability (ie comparing monocytes to monocytes, macrophages to macrophages) is smaller for SCoPE2 as compared to scRNAseq.
+Within group variability (ie comparing monocytes to monocytes, macrophages to macrophages) is smaller for SCoPE2 as compared to scRNAseq, as demonstrated by [stronger correlations within a cell type in Figure S3](https://www.biorxiv.org/content/10.1101/665307v3).

 **Can you detect phosphorylation?**

-Highly-abundant phosphorylation, yes.
-However, most phosphorylation is lowly abundant and will require improving the delivery of ions from single cells to the MS.
+Yes, our preliminary data suggest the isobaric carrier can enable quantifying phosphorylated peptides from single cells, but we have not completely optimized and benchmarked this type of analysis However, most phosphorylation is lowly abundant and will require improving the delivery of ions from single cells to the MS.

 **Do you use a particular buffer?**